Sunday Worship 11 AM

 Ballads, Dances and Laments

-Travel from the Carpathian Mountains to the villages of the Danube Valley through authentic Hungarian songs styled with both innovative and traditional instrumentation that is soulful and passionate.
-By turns heart-rending and dance-reveling, the “outrageous fiddling” and penetrating cello accompaniment to singer Zina Bozzay’s achingly-touching songs bare the Carpathian heart.
+Travel from the Carpathian Mountains to the villages of the Danube Valley through Hungarian songs styled with both innovative and traditional instrumentation that is soulful and passionate.
+By turns heart-rending and dance-reveling, the “outrageous fiddling” and rapturous cello accompaniment to Zina Bozzay’s expertly authentic and vibrant singing bare the Carpathian heart.

 June 11, 2017: VNote Ensemble